thedamon/writing/fiction/spring-fair.md

  - "nature"
  - "coves"
  - "memoir"
-teaser: "A tremendous day in spring, with environmental significance"
+teaser: "A tremendous day in spring, surrounded by phytoremediators"
 ---

 “What a tremendous day!”